wagtail/wagtail/docs/getting_started/tutorial.md

 URL of the blog this post is a part of.

 Now create a few blog posts as children of `BlogIndexPage`.
-Be sure to select type "Blog Page" when creating your posts.
+Be sure to select the type "Blog Page" when creating your posts.

 ![Page listing for Home page with the "Add Child Page" button highlighted in red](../_static/images/tutorial/tutorial_4a.png)